Shamsaine/alx-pre_course/0x01-git/README.md

-this is a none empty readme file
+this is a none empty readme file to explain my start up project